wp-plugins/oauth-twitter-sidebar-widget/readme.txt

 == Change Log ==

+= 1.2 =
+* Fixed- "Follow us" link to be open in a new tab.

 = 1.1 =
-* Customize your "Follow us" message in widget footer
+* Customize your "Follow us" message in widget footer.

 == History ==
 <p>This plugin is designed to work with the new Twitter 1.1 API which needs OAuth tokens to be passed to retrieve user's timelines.</p>